-Candidates must provide their house number and street name, city, and county of residence.
+Candidates must provide their house number, apartment or unit number (if any), street name, city, and county of residence.
 Mailing address, phone, and email are optional but do assist the filing office and the public in contacting the candidate.

 Candidate's Affirmation, Signature, and Notarization